paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 REM tag the local todoapi:latest image with the loginServer of the container registry docker tag todoapi:latest %AKS_CONTAINER_REGISTRY%/todoapi:latest

-REM publish <container registry>/todoapi:latest to the container registry on Azure docker push %AKS_CONTAINER_REGISTRY%/todoapi:latest
+REM publish AKS_CONTAINER_REGISTRY/todoapi:latest to the container registry on Azure docker push %AKS_CONTAINER_REGISTRY%/todoapi:latest

 REM tag the local todoweb:latest image with the loginServer of the container registry docker tag todoweb:latest %AKS_CONTAINER_REGISTRY%/todoweb:latest

-REM publish <container registry>/todoweb:latest to the container registry on Azure docker push %AKS_CONTAINER_REGISTRY%/todoweb:latest
+REM publish AKS_CONTAINER_REGISTRY/todoweb:latest to the container registry on Azure docker push %AKS_CONTAINER_REGISTRY%/todoweb:latest

 REM List images in the container registry on Azure